<script setup> all work without extra bundler wiring.

 When Vue is a good fit

-- You prefer SFC ergonomics with scoped styles and composition APIs.
+- You prefer Vue single-file component authoring with scoped styles and the Composition API.

 - You want extension UI surfaces that mirror existing Vue architecture.